 - Provide support, follow-up, review of progress, and adjust the plan if needed.

 It is important to recognize that neglect often requires long-term intervention with ongoing support and monitoring.
 Regarding different cultural and religious practices, humility is essential.
 Avoid an ethnocentric approach (ie, believing “my way is the right way”).
 Alternatively, although it is important to respect different cultural practices, we should not accept those that clearly harm children.
 We can work with parents and religious and cultural leaders to seek a satisfactory compromise; however, sometimes agreement cannot be reached and the child is harmed or at risk.
 Criteria for legal involvement include: 1) the treatment refused by the parents has substantial benefits over the alternative; 2) not receiving the recommended treatment will cause serious harm; 3) with treatment, the child is likely to enjoy a “high quality” of life; and 4) in the case of teenagers, they should consent to treatment.25

-Psychiatrists to whom cases have been referred can help families and children beyond simply treating them.
-For example, if CPS has intervened, the psychiatrist can remain involved after a CPS report.
-Conferring with the child’s primary healthcare professional is generally helpful, and especially so in such circumstances.
-Efforts to develop a program and to improve policies and institutional practices concerning children and families are other forms of advocacy.
-At the broader level of state and national government, psychiatrists can advocate for policies and resources to help meet the needs of children and families.
-Thus, there are different ways that psychiatrists can be effective advocates on behalf of neglected children.
+Pediatricians can help families and neglected children beyond simply treating the child.
+For example, if CPS has intervened, providers can remain involved after a CPS report in helping the family obtain services.
+Conferring with specialists is generally helpful, especially so in such circumstances.
+Efforts to develop a program and to improve policies and institutional practices concerning children and families are other forms of useful advocacy.
+At the broader level of state and national government, pediatricians can advocate for policies and resources to help meet the needs of children and families.
+Thus, there are different ways that pediatricians can be effective advocates on behalf of neglected children.